18th Century and Regency Thieves' Cant

 I have put both dictionaries into a Cant Database Search facility.
 This has the complete (or nearly complete) contents of both Bailey and The Lexicon but a lot of the 1811 ones will appear in the "Uncategorised" category.
 I am getting them categorised but it is a slow, manual process.

 I have also added some categorised pages.
-These are mostly complete for Bailey but a lot of The Lexicon is still not in there.
-Pages and subheadings within those pages are as follows:
+These are mostly complete for Bailey and Vaux but much of The Lexicon is still not in there.
+Pages are: